Woman jailed for embezzling nearly S$1.5 million from charity, lost most of it in love scam

 SINGAPORE: A finance and administrative assistant at a non-profit organisation embezzled S$1.46 million from the charity over a few months.

-She gave most of it to a "lover" who turned out to be a scammer, and spent the rest on jewellery and luxury goods for herself.
+She used most of it on a "lover" who turned out to be a scammer, and spent the rest on jewellery and luxury goods for herself.

 When the police granted her a phone call in lock-up on compassionate grounds to make childcare arrangements for her daughter, she texted a friend instructing them to lie about the case.